owise1/ic-js/readme.md

 ### ic.seed(['seed tags'])
 > returns a new IC containing only tags connected to your seed tags

+Eventually we'll amass enormous collections of thots managed and curated by different groups for different reasons.
+"Seeding" is an approach to interacting with these unweildy data sets.
+When we seed we use a small collection of our own and pull in only the thots from the larger set that are explicitly mentioned in ours and their ancestors.
+Like seeding a cloud.

 ### ic.findTagged(['parent tags'])
 > returns an array of all children with all given parents